Rääpysjärvi

 Historically, the area contained a known graphite quarry and drilling had been carried out by Outokumpu Oy on several target areas in the vicinity of the quarry.
 The drilling intersected flake graphite associated with airborne electro-magnetic anomalies.
 High-grade flake graphite identified in outcrops and re-sampled from drillholes associated with the extensive conductive zones at Rääpysjärvi show the potential for undiscovered flake graphite mineralisation.

-More recently, several exploration programmes have been carried out in the area.
-In 2015, bedrock mapping tested the area, however several anomalous areas were still left unexplored.
-In 2017, further mapping was carried out to follow up the strong aero-electromagnetic anomalies and the GTK black shale interpretations over the area, and to locate the historic graphite quarry.
+Several small scale exploration programmes have been carried out in the area by Grafintec and geology students since 2015.
+Bedrock mapping was conducted on the most interesting areas already in 2015 for academic purposes, however several anomalous areas were still left unexplored.
+In 2017, an exploration permit application was submitted and further mapping was carried out by Grafintec to follow up strong aero-electromagnetic anomalies and GTK black schist interpretations over the area, and to locate the historic graphite quarry.
 The quarry was eventually located at a low small outcrop ridge and is currently a 10x4m water filled pit 2-3m deep.
 Sampled flake graphite from the quarry has been assayed to >50% Cg.

 Further assay results from graphite outcrops and boulders in other EM conductive areas have shown grades ranging between 1 and 16% Cg.
-Re-sampled graphite from nearby historical drillholes have shown various intercepts with grades ranging between 5 and 6.7% Cg, but the quarry itself and its possible extensions remain untested by drilling.
+Re-sampled graphite from nearby historical drillholes have shown various intercepts with grades ranging between 5 and 6.7% Cg (Figure 2), but the quarry itself and its possible extensions remain untested by drilling.

 Metallurgical Test-Work

-From field work in 2018, a composite of grab samples from the historic graphite workings was sent to SGS Mineral Services in Canada, producing a combined concentrate grade of 97.4 per cent TGC, with 18.8 per cent in the large/jumbo flake fraction (+180 micron).
-The head grade of the composite was 19.8 per cent TGC.
-The head grade of the composite sample, encouraging metallurgical test-work results, combined with extensive electromagnetic anomalies show significant potential for flake graphite, and support further work.
+In 2018, a 10kg composite grab sample from boulders and outcrops sampled in 2017 was sent to SGS Mineral Services in Canada.
+The testwork produced a combined concentrate grade of 97.4 per cent TGC, with 18.8 per cent in the large and jumbo flake fraction (+180 micron).
+The head grade of the composite grab sample was 19.8 per cent TGC.